emd22/jam2020/README.md

-# PEACH - Prototypical language with knack for extensibility
+## PEACH - Prototypical language with knack for extensibility and meta programming

 In PEACH, all types are objects, and vice versa.
 Everything is an object, and that includes functions.

-*** EDIT ME***
-You can swap out methods on objects and patch them at runtime.
-Every operator calls a method which is easily overloadable, allowing heaps of extensibility.
-* talk about huge parts of language being written in itself
-* write about how we are planning a rewrite in C/C++ and both have experience writing languages in each
+Objects descend from a parent object and inherit functions and variables from the parent.
+For example, to create a type, we extend from a parent `Object` (in this case `Type`), and define any methods

+The core library in PEACH is written in itself, even allowing for methods to be attached with the `Object.patch()` method at runtime.
+Types in PEACH are built of `Object`s and have overloadable functions for operations such as addition, subtraction, multiplication, division, modulus, and compare.
+Types including String, Int, Float, and Bool are all defined completely in PEACH, including all operations that can be done on them.
+For instance, the call operator can be overloaded, with an example being that when a Number is called `5(10)` it multiplies the values together, allowing for a math-like syntax in programming.

+PEACH also has many methods that have functional language characteristics for example Array mapping and lambdas, and new concept ideas such as [Prototypical Inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming).

+Later we plan to rewrite PEACH in C/C++ for better speed, efficiency.
+Both of us have more experience in C/C++.
+We plan to keep PEACH code and the standard library similar to how it is today.

 [vars](./doc/00_vars.md) - How to declare and use variables